wilmoore/macbook/README.md

 Choose "Get Xcode" and the **App Store** will open displaying an option to install **Xcode**.
 You may proceed by selecting "Install" for the Xcode Command Line Tools; however, I recommend getting the full "Xcode".

+NOTE: You will need a free Apple ID in order to proceed.

 ## 3. Agree to the Xcode/iOS license

     % sudo xcodebuild -license